Over 50s travel insurance

 Lost or stolen belongings

-If your personal belongings are lost, stolen or accidentally damaged during your trip, you can claim up to your policy limits.
+If your belongings are lost, stolen or damaged accidentally (or deliberately by someone else), you can claim up to your policy limits.

 Personal liability and legal assistance